MarshallChiang/GroupSchedule/README.md

 #### function _group_append(cashflow_group_id, **kwargs)_

-add group into cursor object and define its value, at least one type of value need to be defined.
+append new group into cursor with either one of percent or rate assigned at least.

 #### Parameters :
 | Parameter | Type | Required | Description |